-Tips: How To Land A Good Social Media Specialist.
+Tips: How To Land A Good Social Media Operator.

 Let’s do away with two misconceptions right away.
 First, “IT trained” does not a Social Media Specialist make.
 Social Media is a main dish of Marketing and PR with a little side of Techie.
 Second, a Facebook profile courtesy of the neighbor boy is going to get you nowhere.

 There are a lot (A LOT) of self-proclaimed Social Media Guru’s out there.
 We have mentioned before that just about anyone can claim Social Media proficiency and the fact is that sites like Twitter, Facebook, Stumbleupon and Pinterest have become such an intrinsic part of everyday society that people may indeed consider themselves “in the know”.

 What they don’t know is that Social Media Marketing encapsulates far more than just a profile and a series of updates.
 Karriann Graf put it best stating “A Social Media Manager is a marketer first and is now specializing in this new online marketing avenue”.

 Simply put that means that knowing Social Media is not enough to be able to use it for Marketing.
 One needs to have a grasp on branding strategies, target markets, demographic measurements, public relations and all of the other wonderful concepts behind sturdy marketing.

 Below we attempt to outline some concepts you can look into, to ensure you are getting a legitimate expert in the field of Social Media Marketing.

 Cool.
 Not enough though.
 Social Media Marketing requires someone who knows marketing.
 Now that doesn’t necessarily mean being able to jot a MBA or BSc behind your email signature.
 What it does mean is that you have the ability to communicate with people in a manner that breeds trust and faith – without annoying the bejeebus out of them.